swarmstack/swarmstack/README.md

 # ungravity
-## A docker swarm / prometheus / alertmanager / grafana stack with optional persistent storage and  high-availability features
+## A Docker swarm / Prometheus / Alertmanager / Grafana DevOps stack for running containerized applications, with optional persistent storage and high-availability features

 ### Easily deploy and grow a docker swarm across (3) or more Enterprise Linux 7 (RHEL/CentOS) hosts _(baremetal, VM, or combination)_ that can be used to host highly-available containerized applications.